diogoaurelio/schedoscopeWiki/Scheduling.md

 - create a partition for the view if it does not exist;
 - pull transformation timestamp and version information out of the Hive Metastore.

 Once Schedoscope has instantiated a view, it remains instantiated.
-Thus, effectively, after a warmup period, less and less views will be initialized during materialization requests.
+Thus, effectively,  less and less views will be initialized during materialization requests after a warmup period.

 #### Materialization Proper